pytorch/captum/docs/algorithms.md

 - [Computationally Efficient Measures of Internal Neuron Importance](https://arxiv.org/pdf/1807.09946.pdf)

 ### Neuron Gradient
 Neuron gradient is the analog of the saliency method for a particular neuron in a network.
 It simply computes the gradient of the neuron output with respect to the model input.
-Like Saliency, this approach can be understood as taking a first-order Taylor approximation of the neuron's output at the given input, and the gradients correspond to the coefficients of each feature in the linear representation of the model.
+Like Saliency, this approach can be understood as taking a first-order Taylor expansion of the neuron's output at the given input, and the gradients correspond to the coefficients of each feature in the linear representation of the model.

 ### Neuron Integrated Gradients
 Neuron Integrated Gradients approximates the integral of input gradients with respect to a particular neuron along the path from a baseline input to the given input.
 This method is equivalent to applying integrated gradients